$ ($50 USD and under)

-SIEM REAP.
-Your sightseeing tour starts at the best preserved of all the temples—ANGKOR WAT, honoring the Hindu god Vishnu.
-Next stop is ANGKOR THOM to see BAYON TEMPLE.
+SIEM REAPYour sightseeing tour starts at the best preserved of all the temples—Angkor Wat, honoring the Hindu god Vishnu.
+Next stop is Angkor Thom to see Bayon Temple.
 One of the few Buddhist temples in Angkor, it features some 200 striking faces carved in 54 towers.
 Enjoy the afternoon at leisure.
-(B,L)

-SIEM REAP.
-Today, visit the exquisite 10th-century BANTEAY SREI, a unique temple dedicated to the Hindu god Shiva that was built on a small scale from red sandstone, which can be carved like wood.
-Unlike the other temples, TA PROHM has been left relatively untouched.
-Surrounded by jungle, tree roots grow over and through the ruin walls, and you will experience the temple with the same wonder as the early explorers who discovered it.
+SIEM REAPToday, visit the exquisite 10th-century Banteay Srei, a unique temple dedicated to the Hindu god Shiva that was built on a small scale from red sandstone, which can be carved like wood.
+Then, on to Ta Prohm, which has been left relatively untouched; surrounded by jungle, tree roots grow over and through the ruin walls.

-BANGKOK.
-Bangkok is an exhilarating blend of historic and religious monuments, chic modernity, exciting shopping, and friendly culture.
+BANGKOK Bangkok is an exhilarating blend of historic and religious monuments, chic modernity, exciting shopping, and friendly culture.
 An exciting day of sightseeing is ahead.
-Take in the city’s principal landmarks such as the splendid TEMPLE OF THE GOLDEN BUDDHA and the spectacular TEMPLE OF THE RECLINING BUDDHA, the oldest and largest Buddhist temple in Bangkok.
-You will also visit the gleaming GRAND PALACE, Thailand’s most sacred monument, and the spectacular TEMPLE OF THE EMERALD BUDDHA.
-This evening, enjoy a special THAI DINNER, accompanied by Thai classical music and dancers.
+Take in the city’s principal landmarks such as the splendid Temple of the Golden Buddha and the spectacular Temple of the Reclining Buddha, the oldest and largest Buddhist temple in Bangkok.
+You will also visit the gleaming Grand Palace, Thailand’s most sacred monument, and the spectacular Temple of the Emerald Buddha.

-AYUTTHAYA–UTHAI THANI–PHITSANULOK.
-Depart Ayutthaya to Uthai Thani and CRUISE along Sakaekrang River, enjoying the local life.
-Later, drive to Phitsanulok, one of Thailand’s oldest cities, founded over 600 years ago.
-This evening, consider an optional rickshaw ride to experience Phitsanulok’s colorful night market.
-(B,L)
+KANCHANABURI–PHITSANULOKToday’s full-day drive takes you to Phitsanulok, one of Thailand’s oldest cities, founded over 600 years ago.
+This evening, enjoy a rickshaw ride to experience Phitsanulok’s colorful night market.

-PHITSANULOK–SUKHOTHAI–CHIANG RAI.
-Journey to Sukhothai, Thailand’s 13th-century former capital, and admire the atmospheric, moated Old Town.
-Here, you will visit SUKHOTHAI HISTORIC PARK, a UNESCO World Heritage Site, and explore ruined temples and monasteries, including WAT SI CHUM with its stunning seated Buddha.
-Later, travel through rural countryside to Chiang Rai.
+PHITSANULOK–SUKHOTHAI–LAMPANGJourney to Sukhothai, Thailand’s 13th-century former capital, and admire the atmospheric, moated Old Town.
+Here, you will visit Sukhothai Historic Park, a UNESCO World Heritage Site, and explore ruined temples and monasteries, including Wat Si Chum with its stunning seated Buddha.
+Then, travel to Lampang.

 CHIANG RAI.
-GOLDEN TRIANGLE EXCURSION.
-Enjoy breathtaking vistas as you journey to Doi Mae Salong and visit a TEA PLANTATION.
-Continue to Mae Sai, Thailand’s northernmost town, and on to the renowned GOLDEN TRIANGLE, where the borders of Thailand, Burma, and Laos meet.
+GOLDEN TRIANGLE EXCURSIONEnjoy breathtaking vistas as you journey to Doi Mae Salong and visit a tea plantation.
+Continue to Mae Sai, Thailand’s northernmost town, and on to the renowned Golden Triangle, where the borders of Thailand, Burma, and Laos meet.
 You may consider an optional boat tour on the Mekong River.
-(B,L)

-CHIANG RAI–CHIANG MAI.
-This morning visit WAT RONG KHUN, also known as the White Temple.
-Then, continue through lush jungle to Chiang Mai, a fragrant mountain retreat known as the “Rose of the North” for its refreshing climate.
-Upon arrival, visit SAN KAMPAENG to see local craftsmen make Thailand’s traditional lacquerware and teakwood furniture.
+CHIANG RAI–CHIANG MAITravel through lush jungle to Chiang Mai, a fragrant mountain retreat known as the “Rose of the North” for its refreshing climate.
+Upon arrival, visit San Kampaeng to see local craftsmen make Thailand’s traditional lacquerware and teakwood furniture.